weskleyMDev/weskleyMDev/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on freelancer | specialist in mobile systems development in flutter
+- 🔭 I’m currently working on freelancer | advanced in mobile systems development in flutter
 - 💬 Ask me about Flutter & Dart
 - 📫 How to reach me: weskleymdev@gmail.com